voyagen/17live/README.md

 # 17Live Go Client

-A Go client for interacting with the 17Live API, providing functionality to receive messages, send messages, send pokes, share reactions, and follow and unfollow streamers.
+A Go client for interacting with the 17Live API, providing functionality to receive messages, send messages, receive red envelope info, send pokes, share reactions, and follow and unfollow streamers.

 ## Installation